uriel1998/mpdq/README.md

 * -c : Which instruction file to use
 * -d : Override the default priority in the instruction file
 * -k : Kill a currently running `mpdq` process.
-* -e : Create an example instruction file at $XDG_STATE_HOME/mpdq/example_instruction.
+* -e : Create an example instruction file at $XDG_CONFIG_HOME/mpdq/example_instruction.
+* -f : Force MPD to have the right playback settings (see `Pausing the program` below).
 * -h : Show a short help message.
 * --loud: Give more feedback to terminal (yes, this means the default is quiet mode)